HeryRuiz/Portfolio/README.md

 <h1 align='center'>Portfolio</h1>
 <p>
 Showcasing my diverse skill set, my portfolio serves as a collection that goes through my coding journey.
-Through a harmonious blend of design elements, insightful project narratives, and tangible outcomes, it provides a comprehensive overview of my capabilities, illustrating my commitment to innovation and excellence in every undertaking.
-Explore a compilation that not only reflects my technical proficiency but also communicates my passion for creating impactful and visually compelling solutions.
+Through insightful projects, it provides a comprehensive overview of my capabilities, illustrating my commitment to innovation.
+Check it out to see not just my tech skills but also my passion for making things look awesome and work well.
 </p>

 👉 Live Demo: <a href='https://heryruiz.com'>HeryRuiz.com</a>